Connect Windows Server to Azure Monitor

 First, you will need to create a New alert rule.

 You can choose a signal logic.
 In our case, we want to monitor the free disk space on the server.

 The alert logic can now be configured with the condition you want to trigger the action.
 In this example we choose to trigger the action if there is less than 10% diskspace available.

 The last thing we need to do is to add and configure the action group.
-This can be a notification inform of a Email, SMS, Push notification or voice message or you can trigger a Azure Function, Logic App, Webhook or a Automation Runbook.
+This can be a notification in the form of an Email, SMS, Push notification or voice message or you can trigger an Azure Function, Logic App, Webhook or an Automation Runbook.

 Configure Azure Hybrid Services in Windows Admin Center Video Series